bethsherm/alexa-cookbook/labs/LocalGuide/README.md

 This will look best with a black-background command prompt.

 ### Lab 1: Customize this skill for your city or town
+Think of your hometown, current city, or favorite city.
+Jot down a list of your favorite restaurants and attractions.

 Open your Lambda function and click on the Code tab.
 Review the first section of the code that is customized for Gloucester.
 There are static data blocks called ```languageStrings```, and a ```data {}``` object containing details and lists.
 Carefully modify these green strings within the quotes to define the city, state, zip, restaurants, and attractions custom to your particular town.